 18. Scroll through TV like never before.

 All those shows/movies you want to watch/catch up on?
 Make a list.
-If you’ve never seen LOST, or just love it like I do…Hulu…all six seasons are available.
-Sixteen years later, it’s still groundbreaking and riveting.
+If you’ve never seen LOST, or just love it as I do…Hulu…all six seasons are available.
+Sixteen years later, it’s still groundbreaking and intriguing.
 Best television ever.

 19. Check out the Cincinnati Zoo.

-Starting last week, the Cincinnati Zoo is live-streaming animals.
+Starting last week, the Cincinnati Zoo is live-streaming animals at 3 p.m. daily.
 Check this site for full info.
+UPDATE: I can’t seem to not be napping at 3 p.m.
+Still true.

 20. Finish your taxes.